 SISTER CITIES INTERNATIONAL

 Founded by President Dwight D. Eisenhower, Sister Cities International serves as the national membership organization for individual sister cities, counties and states across the United States.
-This network unites tens of thousands of citizen diplomats and volunteers in programs in 136 countries on six continents.
+This network unites tens of thousands of citizen diplomats and volunteers in 570 member communities with over 2,300 partnerships in 150 countries on six continents.

 Sister Cities International helps advance peace and prosperity through cultural, educational, humanitarian and economic development efforts, and serves as a hub for institutional knowledge and best practices to benefit citizen diplomats.
 Sister Cities International empowers individual citizens to become diplomats and represent their community and their country in new and meaningful ways.

 We also strive to strengthen the sister cities network through strategic institutional partnerships, grants, programs and support for our members.
 We motivate and empower private citizens, municipal officials and business leaders to conduct long-term, mutually beneficial, sister city, county or state relationships.

 A sister city, county or state relationship is a broad-based, officially approved, long-term partnership between two municipalities in two countries.
 A sister city, county or state relationship is officially recognized after the highest elected or appointed official from both communities sign off on an agreement.